em-bst/graph-neural-networks/REPORT.md

 We see that we managed to avoid any overfiting of the data since training and validation losses remain close to each other.
 Also, we note that the improvement was important at the beginning of the process, and it became quite slow from 40 epochs.

 The training phase took around 90 minutes to complete, using the colab GPU.

+You can find the work that has been done with a GNN architecture here : [GNN.ipynb](GNN.ipynb)

+## III - Graph Transformer Implementation

+The use of the Transformer architecture applied to the field of Graphs analysis has been introduced in 2019 by [Yun et. al](https://proceedings.neurips.cc/paper_files/paper/2019/file/9d63484abb477c97640154d40595a3bb-Paper.pdf).
+They applied it to a graph generation and node classification task.

+The Transformer architecture relies primarly on attention mechanisms, that lead the model to focus specifically on several parts of the data